Lady_Light_6.png

 She was planning.

+The man moved with blinders on, however.
 Every test Temenos gave her, she used to sharpen her own reflexes, expand her endurance, deepen her control over the flickering wellspring inside her.
 Lightning Lure now cracked like a whip.
 Mind Sliver could splinter a trained acolyte’s focus.
 Prestidigitation became a versatile tool of misdirection and flair.
 Her Chromatic Orb, still not confidently mastered, sat like a sleeping jewel in her chest, waiting to be born in full.

 Every touch she allowed Temenos, every performance she gave, every smile she faked before the flock—it was all part of something larger.

-They were drawing closer to something.
-She could feel it.
-Whispers of an upcoming announcement floated from the mouths of servants.
 A new tier of ceremony.
 “A union.”
 A final offering to their god-in-flesh.

-But they did not know she had already chosen her god.
+She asked no questions.
+Clenched teeth behind small smiles.
+They did not know she had already chosen her god.

 Freedom.